CircuitVerse/Interactive-Book/docs/bool2.md

 | 0     | 1 | 1 | 1 | 0 |
 | 1     | 1 | 1 | 1 | 1 |

-In this example an interesting observation is that, you are doing a sum of product evaluation, that is, `AB'C+BD+CD+D` is a sum of products.
-The significance of sum of product is that when you are doing `+`, you are in fact invoking the `OR` operator.
+In this example, an interesting observation is that you are doing a sum of product evaluation, that is, `AB'C+BD+CD+D` is a sum of products.
+The significance of the sum of product is that when you are doing `+`, you are in fact, invoking the `OR` operator.

-Moreover, the `OR` operator returns `true` so long as any one of its arguements returns `true`.
+Moreover, the `OR` operator returns `true` so long as anyone of its arguments returns `true`.
 Therefore, if _any_ of the terms in the sum of product (SOP) expressions is `true`, then you know that the final expression is `true` for certain.

 ## Product of sum expressions (POS)
 Let's take a look at another expression `F(ABCD) = (A + B + C + D')(A + B' + C' + D)(A' + B' + C + D')`.
 Let's generate the truth table: